+Abstract.
 Significant drinking water contamination events pose a serious threat to public and environmental health.
-Water utilities often must make timely, critical decisions without evaluating all facets of the incident, as the data needed to enact informed decisions

-- are inevitably dispersant and disparate, originating from policy, science, and heuristic contributors.
-Water Expert is a functioning hybrid decision support system (DSS) and expert system framework, with emphases on meshing parallel data structures to expedite and optimize the decision pathway.
-Delivered as a thin-client application through the user's web browser, Water Expert's extensive knowledgebase is a product - of inter-university collaboration that methodically pieced together system decontamination procedures through consultation with subject matter experts, literature review, and prototyping with stakeholders.
-This paper discusses development of Water Expert, analyzing the development process underlying the DSS and the system's existing architecture specifications.
+Water utilities often must make timely, critical decisions without evaluating all facets of the incident.
+The data needed to enact informed decisions are inevitably dispersant and disparate, originating from policy, science, and heuristic contributors.
+Water Expert is a functioning hybrid decision support system (DSS) and expert system framework that emphasizes the meshing of parallel data structures in order to expedite and optimize the decision pathway.
+Delivered as a thin-client application through the user's web browser, Water Expert's extensive knowledgebase is a product of inter-university collaboration that methodically pieced together system decontamination procedures.
+Decontamination procedures are investigated through consultation with subject matter expert, analyzing the development process underlying the DSS and the system's existing architecture specifications.
+Water Expert constitutes the first system to employ a combination of deterministic and heuristic models which provide decontamination solutions for water distribution systems.
+Results indicate that the decision making process following a contamination event is a multi-disciplinary effort.
+This contortion of multiple inputs and objectives limit the ability of the decision maker to find optimum solutions without technological intervention.

-15 1 Introduction
+1 Introduction

-Decontamination decisions made following contamination events for water distribution networks (WDNs) are a complex entanglement of empirical practices that are selected through heuristic solution processes.
-Oftentimes in such events, a lack of synthesized information does not afford the decision maker with the ability to rationally determine

-- the optimum remediation and recovery strategy.
-The data needed in the decision making progression can be supplied through field observations, mathematical models, regulatory requirements, and organizational policy, varying both spatially and conceptually, as science and policy from the local, state, and federal scales are pooled to produce conclusions.
-Coalescing these diverse sources of data into usable information presents. - a challenge.
-Thus to make a timely decision, the managers of WDNs are unlikely to take into account all characteristics of the emergency situation.
-It is in this regard that web-delivered information systems, driven by artificial intelligence (AI) such as expert systems, provide a means by which to supply the decision maker with recommendations at any location, and base these on a compilation of divergent data sources within an integrated decision support system platform.
+Decontamination decisions made following contamination events for water distribution networks (WDNs) are a complex entanglement of empirical practices.
+Solutions are selected through heuristic solution processes.
+Oftentimes in such events, a lack of synthesized information does not afford the decision maker with the ability to rationally determine the optimum remediation and recovery strategy.
+The data needed in the decision making progression can be supplied through field observations, mathematical models, regulatory requirements, and organizational policy.
+These data vary both spatially and conceptually, as science and policy from the local, state, and federal scales are pooled to produce conclusions.
+Coalescing these diverse sources of data into usable information presents a challenge.
+Thus, to make a timely decision, the managers of WDNs are unlikely to take into account all characteristics of the emergency situation.
+In this regard, web-delivered information systems, driven by artificial intelligence (AI) such as expert systems, provide a means by which to supply the decision maker with recommendations.
+The expert system compiles divergent data sources within an integrated decision support system platform.
 The Water Expert system framework, a hybrid DSS with expert system capabilities, provides such a means.
-Developed by a consortium of universities, this application provides integrated decision making tools that are driven by all of the identified data inputs and presented to the user through their local web browser.
+Developed by a consortium of universities, this application provides integrated decision making tools that are driven by all of the identified data inputs and presented to the user through his or her local web browser.
 Integrated with KYPipe's Network Decontamination Model (NDM), data can be acquired from third party applications, uploaded into Water Expert via the internet, and used to drive Water Expert recommendations and actions.

-Water Expert provides recommendations for decontamination of WDNs using regulatory requirements, manuals of practice, academic and trade association journals, and industry-established procedures, obtained from a series of tabletop, technology demonstration, and technology deployment workshops hosted by the investigating consortium.
+Water Expert provides recommendations for decontamination of WDNs using regulatory requirements, manuals of practice, academic and trade association journals, and industry-established procedures.
+This knowledge was gathered from a series of tabletop, technology demonstration, and technology deployment workshops hosted by the investigating consortium.
 This system can be dynamically augmented to include other knowledge domains such as local and state regulations as needed.
 Further, additional third-party applications can similarly be linked into Water Expert, either replacing or augmenting its standard toolset.